15 Freewheelin' Facts About Bob Dylan

 Even today, more than 50 years after he first began kicking around the Greenwich Village club scene, Dylan remains an elusive figure who has at times been accused of making career choices specifically to obfuscate and muddle his identity.
-With that in mind, here are some truths about the man behind the man who wrote some of the most important songs in music history.
+With that in mind, and in honor of the icon's birthday, here are some truths about the man behind the man who wrote some of the most important songs in music history.

 1. HE DIDN'T SHOW UP TO HIS OWN HIGH SCHOOL GRADUATION PARTY.

 Robert Allen Zimmerman graduated from Minnesota's Hibbing High School in 1959.
 Under his yearbook picture, his life goal reads “to join Little Richard.”
 The teenager likely had a 1956 school talent show incident in mind when he decided on that caption: as he played keyboards and sang a Little Richard song with his band, the school principal cut them off and pulled the curtain.
 By graduation night, he was ready to leave.

 2. HE USED TO GO BY THE NAME OF ELSTON GUNNN.